Name: Alonia (Naikki)

 As the Alonian law prohibits changing laws created by the Alonians’ ancestors, this law stayed, so that until today, a wife is “property” of her husband.

 When Alonia became part of the Utopian Realm, only four Détiru remained, from the four most powerful Détir families: Lastryffe, Áratray, Taryffe and Ketshamirú.

 Alonia consists of four different districts with four different languages.
-The districts are not part-states like in Pelonia.
-In Ávenoy and Mereille (Mexeille), the main language is Naikki; the Mereille-Naikki is a bit different from the Ávenoy-Naikki.
-In Ketshúat, a mixture of Ávenoy-Naikki and Naúru is spoken, while in Uhût, the main language is Uhût.
+The districts are not part-states as in Palania.
+In Ávenoy and Mereille (Mexeille), the main language is Naikki; the Mereille-Naikki accent is slightly different from the Ávenoy-Naikki.
+In Ketshúat, a mixture of Ávenoy-Naikki and Naúru is spoken, whilst in Uhût, the main language is Uhût.
 The “districts” of Nenxuy and Ornáia are not districts, they are regions.
 Naúru is both region and a county of the district Ketshúat.

 Ávenoy is the home of the capital of Alonia, Bálion, the largest city of Alonia.
 The Ávenoy accent is also the kind of Naikki that is spoken in the Alonian government.
 However, the accent evolved after the Alonians had colonized the planet.
 The typical, nasal “sluring” Alonians from Ávenoy have, that makes the language sound almost French?
 Only evolved thousands of years after the colonization of Alonia.